avwx-rest/account-backend/README.md

 ## Setup

-This codebase was written for Python 3.11 and above.
+This codebase was written for Python 3.12 and above.
 Don't forget about a venv as well.
 The `python` commands below assume you're pointing to your desired Python3 target.

-First we'll need to install our requirements.
+We use [hatch]() to manage all of our tooling and sub-environments, but you may still wish to install the requirements if you want things like autocomplete to work in your code editor of choice.

 ```bash
 python -m pip install -e .
 ```

-Before we run the server, there is one config variable you'll need to generate the password salt.
+Before we run the server, there is one config variable you'll need to generate: the password salt.
 To do this, just run the script in this repo.

 ```bash
 cp sample.env .env